 And more recently, I’ve been using credit cards to rack up airline miles and hotel points.
 This has pushed me into the double digits in open cards.
 Does it sound counter-intuitive for a personal finance blogger to have double digit credit cards?
 It shouldn’t.
 I have never carried a month-to-month balance on any card, and only use credit cards in a way to improve my financial situation through cash back rewards, bonus incentives, and a near flawless credit score.

 However, with this many credit cards, one downside is that it can become easy to lose track of which cards you have paid and which you have not.
 And if you do lose track, there are repercussions.
-First, you will be assessed a late fee for not paying on time (for 2019, that credit card late fee cap is is $28 for a first late payment and $39 for each subsequent violation within the following six months).
+First, you will be assessed a late fee for not paying on time (in 2023, that credit card late fee cap is is $30 for a first late payment and $43 for each subsequent violation within the following six months).
 You may be able to talk the credit card company into wiping out your late fee, but that is a hassle.